-Political marketing campaigns can be incredibly complex and require a great deal of forethought and planning to be successful.
-There are, however, specific critical components that should not be overlooked if you want your campaign to achieve its desired outcome.
+Political marketing campaigns can be incredibly complex and require much forethought and planning to succeed.
+However, specific critical components should not be overlooked if you want your campaign to achieve its desired outcome.
 We will outline three essential elements of any successful political marketing campaign.
 Read on to learn more!

 What is a Successful Political Marketing Campaign?